KeshavGulati/Mini-Axelrod-Tournament/main.md

-# Mini-Axelrod-Tournament
-A humble replication of Axelrod's tournament involving different strategies for an iterated Prisoner's Dilemma

-## Simulating a Tournament for Different Strategies in an Iterated Prisoner’s Dilemma
+# Simulating a Tournament for Different Strategies in an Iterated Prisoner’s Dilemma

-### Tit For Tat
+## Tit For Tat

     #' @param player_1_history All moves that player 1 has made so far
     #' @param player_2_history All moves that player 2 has made so far